Homeopathic Remedies for Depression: Homeopathic Approach for Depression

 Depression has numerous causes, including genetic and family history, medical and psychiatric disorders, and the use of certain drugs.
 It can also occur in the postpartum period.
 A complete psychiatric and physical examination should be conducted to exclude possible medical causes.

 Causes of depression: Organic disorders: Various organic disorders and chronic illnesses produce mild, moderate, or severe depression.
 Among these are metabolic and endocrine disorders, such as hypothyroidism, hyperthyroidism, and diabetes; infectious diseases, such as influenza, hepatitis, and encephalitis; degenerative diseases, such as Alzheimer’s disease, multiple sclerosis, and multi-infarct dementia; and neoplastic disorders such as cancer.
 Psychiatric disorders: Affective disorders are typically characterized by abrupt mood swings from depression to elation or by prolonged episodes of either mood.
 In fact, severe depression may last for weeks.
 More moderate depression occurs in cyclothymic disorders and usually alternates with moderate mania.
 Moderate depression that’s more or less constant over a 2-year period typically results from dysthymic disorders.
-Also, chronic , such as panic and obsessive-compulsive disorder, may be accompanied by depression.
+Also, chronic anxiety disorders, such as panic and obsessive-compulsive disorder, may be accompanied by depression.
 Alcohol abuse: Long-term alcohol use, intoxication, or withdrawal commonly produces depression.
 Drugs: Various drugs cause depression as an adverse effect.
 Among the more common are barbiturates, chemotherapeutic drugs such as asparaginase, anticonvulsants such as diazepam, and antiarrhythmics such as disopyramide.
 Other depression-inducing drugs include centrally acting antihypertensives, beta-adrenergic blockers corticosteroids; and hormonal contraceptives.
 Postpartum period: Although its cause hasn’t been determined, postpartum depression occurs in about 1 in every 2,000 to 3,000 women who have given birth.
 Symptoms range from mild postpartum blues to an intense, suicidal, depressive psychosis.
 Management:

 1. Help the patient set realistic goals; encourage her to promote feelings of self-worth by expressing her opinions and making decisions.